sarmeyer/solstice-sky-viewer/README.md

 ## Features

-- **Location-based sky object discovery**: Enter any location to see what's visible in the night sky
+- **Location-based sky object discovery**: Enter any location to see what's visible in the night sky (eg. Paris, Aspen, New York, etc)
 - **Real-time astronomical data**: Fetches data from USNO (U.S. Naval Observatory) APIs for accurate sun, moon, and celestial object information
 - **Interactive AI guide**: Chat with Stella, an AI assistant that explains sky